yiisoft/csrf/README.md

 The use of a custom request header for CSRF protection is based on the CORS Protocol.
 Thus, you **must** configure the CORS module to allow or deny cross-origin access to the backend API.

-> [!IMPORTANT]
+> **Warning**
-> `CsrfHeaderMiddleware` can be used to prevent forgery of same-origin requests and requests from the list of specific origins only.
+>`CsrfHeaderMiddleware` can be used to prevent forgery of same-origin requests and requests from the list of specific origins only.

 ### Protecting same-origin requests

-In this scenario
+In this scenario:

 - AJAX/SPA frontend and API backend have the same origin.
 - Cross-origin requests to the API server are denied.
 - Simple CORS requests must be restricted.